 The women of UW-Madison math

-Tullia Dymarz, geometric group theory ● Autumn Kent, geometry and topology ● Qin Li, applied math ● Gloria Mari-Beffa, math physics and differential geometry ● Julie Mitchell, computational mathematics ● Leslie Smith, applied math ● Betsy Stovall, analysis ● Lu Wang, geometric analysis ● Melanie Matchett Wood, number theory
+Tullia Dymarz, geometric group theory ● Michael Ifrim, mathematical analysis and partial differential equations ● Autumn Kent, geometry and topology ● Qin Li, applied math ● Gloria Mari-Beffa, differential geometry ● Julie Mitchell, computational mathematics ● Leslie Smith, applied math ● Mariya Soskoa, computability theory ● Betsy Stovall, analysis ● Lu Wang, geometric analysis ● Melanie Matchett Wood, number theory